sonya75/EvonyVotingApp/README.md

 	python vote.py server resourcename voteguy

-voteapp.py is the GUI for usiing vote.py
+voteapp.py is the GUI for using vote.py

 The compiled versions are in the release folder.
 Download the folder and run voteapp.exe for using it.